 We don’t sometimes know market how close or far away successes are.
 What if you quit ten feet before the finish line?
 All your results are lost.
 Everything you worked for is gone.
 Success comes to those who have that laser-targeted focus.
 Go after what they want and are ruthless with getting it.
 Don’t worry about what everyone else is doing.

-Worry about speed and creating your product, art, and putting it out there to the world.
+Worry about speed, creating your product or art, and putting it out to the world.
 Perfection is the enemy of profitability.
 Massive value doesn’t come from putting out one or two perfect things they might be thinking.

 Learn more: Unshakeable Book Review With Summary